sotomarcos24/BDA-Labs/session1/quizzes/python-workspace-setup-quiz.md

 Why is Python called “Python”?

-- It was named after a type of snake.
 - It was named after the comedy group *Monty Python*.
+- It was named after a type of snake 🐍.
 - It was named after a scientist called Python.
 - It is an acronym.